 - Embrace new channels and devices (Amazon: eCommerce platform => cloud services, fulfillment and warehousing services, unattended retail)

 - Enable external partners to build products on top of your platform (Facebook: social media network => Facebook apps, Facebook Shops, Messenger Chatbots)

 - Scale value by branching into new service verticals (WeChat => payment services, banking services, health and lifestyle services

 Don’t forget to add the secret sauce

-Every successful platform-based service has a secret sauce — an unfair advantage setting them ahead of the competition.
+Every successful platform as a service business model has a secret sauce — an unfair advantage setting them ahead of the competition.

 - Can you solve a certain customer pain point better than others?

 - Can you address issues others in your field are yet to explore?

 - Do you have more mature AI capabilities?